pp-mo/ncdata/docs/userdocs/user_guide/utilities.rst

     Variable 'q' has a dtype which cannot be saved to netcdf : dtype('O').

-See : :ref:`correctness-checks`

 Data Copying
 ------------
-The :func:`~ncdata.utils.ncdata_copy` makes structural copies of datasets.
+The :func:`~ncdata.utils.ncdata_copy` function makes structural copies of datasets.
-However, this can be easily be accessed as :meth:`ncdata.NcData.copy`, which is the same operation.
+However, this can now be more easily accessed as :meth:`ncdata.NcData.copy`, which is the same operation.

 See: :ref:`copy_notes`